teticio/llama-squad/README.md

 ``` </s>
 ````

 At inference time, the model is called instruction by instruction, and the model's responses are added to the prompt.
 This of course makes inference almost three times slower.
+Again, one could use ChatGPT to provide the intermediate responses (knowing the answer), or `<BLAH>` tokens could be inserted.

 ## Results